shellbobell/shellbobell/README.md

 ---

-📝 **Some projects I've done to-date include:** developed several apps, PowerBI dashboards, various websites, online maps, and automated flows for reporting and communication.
+📝 **Some projects I've done to-date include:** developed several apps, PowerBI dashboards, Tableau dashboards, various websites, online maps, and automated flows for reporting and communication.
 <br />
 ⌨ **Programming languages I know:** Python, VBA, Processing, RPN, Java, JavaScript, SQL, MATLAB, VB net, etc. *(Learning new syntaxn and functions for a new language is enjoyable to me).*
 <br />